Party of Democratic Kampuchea: History

-According to the party itself, the dissolution of the CPK and formation of the PDK was prompted by the need for broader unity against Vietnam, a unity which an explicit communist line would hamper.
+According to the party, the Communist Party of Kampuchea's dissolution and the Party of Democratic Kampuchea's formation were prompted by the need for broader unity against Vietnam, a unity that an explicit communist line would hamper.
 The National Army of Democratic Kampuchea was the armed wing of the party, while the Patriotic and Democratic Front of the Great National Union of Kampuchea was a mass organization controlled by it.

+At the time of the formation of the Party of Democratic Kampuchea, the Khmer Rouge forces had been pushed back by the Vietnamese-backed KPRP government to an area near the Thai border.
+The Party of Democratic Kampuchea began cooperating with other anti-Vietnamese factions and formed the Coalition Government of Democratic Kampuchea in 1982.

-The General Secretary of the party at the time was Pol Pot.
+The party's General Secretary at the time was Pol Pot.
 The party led the deposed Democratic Kampuchea government.
 Its followers were generally called Khmer Rouge.

-At the time of the formation of the PDK, the Khmer Rouge forces had been pushed back by the Vietnamese-backed KPRP government to an area near the Thai border.
-The PDK began cooperating with other anti-Vietnamese factions, and formed the Coalition Government of Democratic Kampuchea in 1982.

 Although Pol Pot relinquished party leadership to Khieu Samphan in 1985, he continued to wield considerable influence over the movement.

-Ahead of the 1992/1993 elections, the PDK was largely succeeded by the Cambodian National Unity Party (CNUP), which publicly stated its wish to participate in the elections but eventually did not register and vowed to sabotage the election.
-Subsequently, UNTAC decided not to conduct elections in areas under PDK control.
-At the time it was estimated that approximately six percent of the population in Cambodia lived in areas under PDK control.
+Ahead of the 1992-1993 elections, the Party of Democratic Kampuchea was largely succeeded by the Cambodian National Unity Party (CNUP), which publicly stated its wish to participate in the elections but eventually did not register and vowed to sabotage the election.
+Subsequently, UNTAC decided not to conduct elections in areas under Party of Democratic Kampuchea control.
+At the time, it was estimated that approximately six per cent of the population in Cambodia lived in areas under Party of Democratic Kampuchea control.

-The PDK was declared illegal in July 1994, after which its activities continued under the Cambodian National Unity Party and the self-proclaimed Provisional Government of National Union and National Salvation of Cambodia.
+The Party of Democratic Kampuchea was declared illegal in July 1994, after which its activities continued under the Cambodian National Unity Party and the self-proclaimed Provisional Government of National Union and National Salvation of Cambodia.